 How much time should I expect to dedicate to one of your courses?

 Continuing Education Courses All of our continuing education courses requires a minimum time commitment of approximately 10 hours a week: six hours of class time and roughly four hours of homework.

-Web Development Immersive (Bootcamp) Our Web Development Immersive program, on the other hand, is designed to be an intensive program.
-In addition to 35 hours/week (Monday to Friday 10am to 6pm minus a 1-hour lunch break) of in-class lessons, exercises and project work time, students are expected to commit to 20-40 hours a week outside of class
+Web Development Immersive Bootcamp Our Web Development Immersive Bootcamp, on the other hand, is designed to be an intensive program.
+In addition to 35 hours/week of in-class lessons (Monday to Friday 10am to 6pm or 9am to 5pm depending on your program session), exercises and project work time, students are expected to commit to 20-40 hours a week outside of class

 Web Development FAQs